-We’ve rounded up a fantastic list of must-do fall activities that you will absolutely love.
+We’ve rounded up a fantastic fall bucket list of must-do fall activities that you will absolutely love.
 The best thing is…they won’t break the bank.
-Because no one has to spend a bunch of money to have fun, Check out these ideas here!
+Because no one has to spend a bunch of money to have fun, Check out these fall bucket list ideas here!

 Winter is on the horizon and this is the last chance you’ll have for a while to enjoy time outdoors without shivering the whole time.
 Make the most of it and take one last camping trip of the year.